Preparing for More Than Potty Accidents in The Home

 Have your desired emergency room pre-programmed into your GPS.
 Trust us, you won't be thinking straight and being able to just press a location is much easier than trying to figure out which ER is closer or trying to remember which one has a pediatric ER.

 Pack a bag

-Have a bag in your car with If you have an emergency bag in your car already you are ahead of the game.
+If you have an emergency bag in your car already you are ahead of the game.
 If you don't have a car, keep a bag packed in your hallway closet.
-In that bag you should have teh following items for each member of the family:
+In that bag you should have the following items for each member of the family:

 - extra underwear (or diapers),

 - flip flops, or crocs.
 You want the shoe to be easy to slip on and off.

 - Copies of the front and back of your health insurance card, your children's social security numbers